crawl/sequell/docs/learndb.md

 says something that triggers a behaviour, Sequell will not then try to look up the same thing in the LearnDB or treat it as a command.
 If a user LearnDB query like X?? is matched, Sequell will not proceed to evaluate the same query as a command.
-The exception to this strict first-match-wins rule is for behaviours that specify a *NEXT-STEP* modifier.

 Here's a table summarising how behaviours are evaluated, with and without *NEXT-STEP*.
 Behaviours are evaluated in sequence, with